Visas

 The pilot timeline: what happens at the 2027 evaluation

 The E-7-M pilot runs from January 2026 through December 2027.
-At the end of 2027, the Ministry of Justice will evaluate whether to:
+Before the pilot ends, the Ministry of Justice says it will evaluate performance and decide whether to extend the period or regularize the program.

 No outcome is guaranteed.
 If you are considering enrolling in a designated program specifically for E-7-M, factor in that the visa framework may change before you graduate.
-That said, the pilot was designed with a 2030 immigration strategy in mind (the 2030 이민정책 미래전략 announced March 3, 2026), and the underlying policy direction, bringing more skilled manufacturing workers into a defined residence pathway, is unlikely to reverse entirely.
+The pilot was designed alongside the broader 2030 Immigration Policy Future Strategy (2030 이민정책 미래전략), which includes K-CORE as one manufacturing-workforce pathway.

 Help and verification